Taktfuld/ChatPal/README.md

 - **Discord Bot Intents**: Enable both **Message Content Intent** and **Server Members Intent** in Discord Developer Portal
 - **Discord Bot Permissions**: Enable **Manage Messages** permission for purge command to work

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**You can:**
+- ✅ Use it commercially
+- ✅ Modify it
+- ✅ Resell it
+- ✅ Distribute it

+**You must:**
+- Keep the copyright notice (can't claim it as yours)
+- Include the license with any copy

 ## Credits

 **Made by Taktfuld** | Powered by GPT-4o